 Partners on Shah Deniz agree on conducting exploration work under third phase

-Partners on the project for development of the Shah Deniz gas condensate field have agreed on plans for conducting exploration work under the third phase of the field's development, a senior representative of State Oil Company of Azerbaijan (SOCAR) said.
+Partners on the project for development of the Shah Deniz gas condensate field have agreed on plans for conducting exploration work under the third phase of the field's development, a senior representative of State Oil Company of Azerbaijan (SOCAR) told Trend on March 12.

 The project's operator presented its data to the project partners, in accordance to which more gas and condensate reserves can be detected in the Shah Deniz field, according to the senior representative.
 In this case we are talking about an additional 0.5 trillion cubic meters of gas and relevant volume of condensate.

 "The issues of conducting seismic surveys, as well as exploration drilling have already been agreed," the company's representative said.

 It is planned to implement the project in the period after 2025 which will allow keeping peak volume of production at around 25 billion cubic meters of gas per year.
 If the reserves are proven, the field's renewable reserves will hit 1.7 trillion cubic meters.

 The implementation of the third phase will require the use of modern technologies, which also requires additional investments.
 The total volume of investments under this project hasn't been determined yet.

 The partners on the project also agreed on the program of maintaining a stable production volume in the second phase of the field's development.